 3. Support Network

 A loved one, a friend, a therapist, or a well-meaning but oblivious pet; being alone in times of change is terribly unhelpful.
 Having someone to help you through it in whatever way you need them to, having a hand to hold through moments of anxiety and loneliness is never unwelcome.
 Remember to ask for help, we haven’t advanced to mind reading yet so unless you do, they might not know you need it and it is always okay to ask.

 I, for one, hate getting into ambiguous situations of any kind.
 When going somewhere new or facing a new change, I like to know as much about it as I can.
 Research is my friend.
 And odds are, once you’re well informed, once you’ve seen it from every angle and understand it inside out, it might not seem quite as daunting.

 5. Stay Inspired

-Change happens to everyone and almost every great figure in history has no doubt faced a change maybe easier, maybe worse than yours.
+Change happens to everyone and almost every great figure in history has no doubt faced a change that was maybe easier, maybe worse than yours.
 Someone, out there, inspires you every day to push that bit further, to take that step and survive that challenge.
 When change comes along and threatens your balance, find that inspiration, that person who beat the odds or made the breakthrough and use them, real or not real, to lead you through.
 If Harry Potter can take on wizard fascism, you can start that new job.

 “We can’t be afraid of change.
 You may feel very secure in the pond that you are in, but if you never venture out of it, you will never know that there is such a thing as an ocean, a sea.” – C. Joybell C.